Diploma of Hospitality Management

 What you will learn

-• Identify appropriate sources of data for problem solving in a hospitality industry context
+• Identify and use appropriate sources of data to address business problems and inform solutions in a hospitality management context.

-• Explain the importance of ethical and sustainable hospitality practices in a global context
+• Explain the importance of ethical, sustainable and responsible business practices in a global hospitality management environment.

 Quick Facts